dpaetsch/nasa_horizons_api/README.md

 # nasa_horizons_api

-This project was used to fetch data from the JPL Horizons systems, for use in other projects such as (https://github.com/dpaetsch/CosmicClicker/blob/main/README.md)[Cosmic Clicker].
+This project was used to fetch data from the JPL Horizons systems, for use in other projects such as [Cosmic Clicker](https://github.com/dpaetsch/CosmicClicker/blob/main/README.md).

 ## Modes of Use:
 There are two ways of using this: